-Our Level I and II Orff Training is approved by the American Orff-Schulwerk Association (AOSA) and is sponsored by the University of Mary Music Department and the Prairie Wind Orff Chapter.
-Current members of Prairie Winds Orff can apply for a scholarship, which is to be used toward the cost of registration.
+Our Level II Orff Training is approved by the American Orff-Schulwerk Association (AOSA) and is sponsored by the University of Mary Music Department.

 Dr. Rob Amchin is a Distinguished Teaching Professor and Concentration Coordinator in Music Education at the University of Louisville (KY/USA).
 He teaches courses in music education including Elementary and Secondary General Music Methods, an Introduction to Orff Schulwerk course as well as graduate-level courses in history, philosophy, and research.
 He has degrees from the New England Conservatory of Music and the University of Michigan and has Orff training from NEC, Hofstra University, Memphis State University, and Hamline University.
 He attended the “Special Course for English Speaking Students” at the Orff Institute (Salzburg).
 Dr. Amchin has presented workshops, artist-in-residencies, Orff teacher-training courses, and master classes throughout the US and around the world including classes in Poland, Turkey, China, Singapore, Finland, Russia, Hong Kong, Austria, Canada, and Israel.
 He has published many books and articles on Orff pedagogy.